Suunto D4i Novo Dive Computer Review

 1.5 years avg

-The D4i Novo is a well-rounded dive computer that provides nearly every capability you might need.
+It is a well-rounded scuba computer that provides nearly every capability you might need.
 There's only one functionality you might be missing which is the compass but that will not necessarily be a problem if you are a recreational diver.

 Other than that it simply fits the bill of what the beginner to medium experienced diver would need and expect from a dive computer.
 It is a reliable piece of dive gear that can easily be worn as an everyday watch.